elegion/iOSKit/README.md

 Introduction
 =========================

-iOSKit is a Cocoa Touch UI library with **ease-to-use** custom controls, that needs no custom graphics for default usage.
+iOSKit is a Cocoa Touch UI library with **easy-to-use** custom controls, that needs no custom graphics for default usage.

 Installation